Best Smart Smoke Detector Android Central 2021

-My highest recommendation is for the Nest Protect (2nd Gen), which gives vocal alerts, has a ring that changes color and sends phone notifications should it detect a problem.
+My highest recommendation when it comes to the best smart smoke detectors is for the Nest Protect (2nd Gen), which gives vocal alerts, has a ring that changes color, and sends phone notifications should it detect a problem.
 It will even tell you what the problem is and what room to find it in.
 It also works with several home automation services and devices, so you can link it to say your smart lights and have them turn on if a fire is detected.

 Rebecca Spear loves keeping up-to-date with the latest and greatest electronics.
 She is a life-long gamer and a writer who has written hundreds of online articles over the past four years.
 On any given day you'll find her drawing with her Wacom tablet, playing video games, or reading a good book.

 Jeramy Johnson is proud to help to Keep Austin Weird and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about Amazon products and services, he's defending his relationship with his side-chick Alexa to his family.
 You can follow him on Twitter at @jeramyutgw.

 Christine Persaud has a long-held passion for tech and is an avid cook and baker.
 When she's not typing furiously away on her keyboard, she's likely in the kitchen cooking up a storm, relaxing with a glass of wine and binging a new TV show, or hanging with her 9-year-old son.